masspayio/masspay-ruby-sdk/docs/LoadApi.md

 Get history of loads by user token

-Gets a transaction history of all loads that were made to the provided user token, including scheduled loads.
+This **GET** endpoint is used to retrieve a transaction history of all loads that were made to the provided user token, including scheduled loads. <br> You can use this endpoint to obtain a comprehensive history of loads for the user token, allowing you to track and analyze their incoming payments over time. <br> To use this endpoint, you need to provide the `user_token` as a parameter in the URL Path. <br> The endpoint will then return a JSON array of load transactions, each including transactions details.

 ### Examples